juhasev/sample-ninja-help/edit-project-links-entry-link.md

 If **Random test ID** is toggled on, Sample Ninja will send a random panelist ID to the test survey when testing the survey link.
 Sometimes, this makes testing easier, especially if the survey software blocks duplicate IDs.

 ### Session ID
 Sample Ninja now supports projects passing session ID into surveys.
 When redirected back to Sample Ninja from a survey, the session ID provides backup in case a panelist’s session cannot be found for any reason.
 This method provides another safeguard so that panelists get compensated.
-The survey exit redirects also become more secure when the session ID is in the URL with hashing enabled.
+The survey exit redirects become more secure when the session ID is in the URL with hashing enabled.

 > It is highly recommended that hashing is enabled, especially when using session ID!

-Having session ID available is useful as some survey platforms / exchanges require session ID for deduplication purposes.
+Having session ID available is useful as some survey platforms/exchanges require session ID for deduplication purposes.
 You may have previously combined project ID + panelist ID to make a unique session key.
-Now you can simply use the session ID without needing to do this.
+Now, you can simply use the session ID without doing this.

 All manually created projects and redirect exit links now include session ID by default!